OgieBen/OkayDocs/README.md

   }
 ```

-For this request we will be adding two new fields, the `type` and `authParams` fields.
+For this request, we will be adding two new fields, the `type` and `authParams` fields.

 The `type` key in our JSON payload is a field that allows us to clearly specify the kind of authorization/authentication we choose to initiate.
 The `type` key can take as value any of these values listed below.